CodePushGo/website/src/content/blog/en/creating-mobile-apps-with-react-and-capacitor.md

 }
 ```

-Run the build command and sync your project with Capacitor:
+Run the build command and sync your project with React Native:

 ```shell
 npm run build